ebi-webcomponents/nightingale/packages/nightingale-textarea-sequence/README.md

 #### Quill Events

 As mentioned before, we use quill, and its instance is exposed in the parameter `quill`.
-Quill implement some events, that you could also use.
+Quill emits several events, that you could also use.
 See the [Quill API documentation](https://quilljs.com/docs/api/#events) for more details.

-Usage Example:
+Usage example:

 ```javascript
 element.quill.on("text-change", (e) => {